mariab462/mariab462/resume.md

-Maria Bugarinovic, went to Belmont High School, MA
+Maria Bugarinovic, went to Belmont High School, MA, graduating in 2027